 On August 1st 1948, Harold Patrick Fahey started as owner and sole employee of Pat’s Sanitary Service.
 Harold (Pat) and his wife Birdena worked long and hard by choice, purposefully investing their time and income back into the business.

 Though they experienced lean times early on, the couple kept their passion and their vision moving forward.
 As planned, the Faheys secured additional garbage collection territories, including Rogue River, Eagle Point and Cave Junction.

 With every new acquisition, the Faheys increased their staff, improved their systems and continued transforming their ordinary garbage collection business into a waste management enterprise.
 The couple worked as a team with their children in tow.

 Rich, Gail, Nanci and Patrick unofficially worked for SOS from the time they could walk, learning the value of a dollar and the importance of good work ethics.
 All through their childhood, they were encouraged to pursue a higher education and become productive citizens who contribute to the well-being of a community.

 Birdena passed away in 1985.
 The elder Pat continued full-time at SOS until the mid-1990s, and passed away in 2002.
-He was the founding member of the Oregon Association of Refuse & Recycling Hall of Fame.
+He was a founding member the Oregon Refuse & Recycling Association (ORRA) and a member of its Hall of Fame.